 This past August, Automobili Pininfarina teased the production-spec version of its Battista hypercar ahead of its official debut at Monterey Car Week.
 It was joined alongside the Battista Anniversario.

 To kick off 2022, the automaker announced expansions to its retail presence in the US, ahead of global deliveries of the Battista scheduled to begin the first half of this year.

 For those 150 lucky (and filthy stinkin’ rich) souls, the Battista will cost around $2.2 million.
 The Battista Anniversario however, costs $2.9 million.

 Remember, there will only be five on Earth… five!

 At last!
 We have reached the end of the list and our pinnacle of the most expensive electric vehicles on the planet.
 What better vehicle to top our list than one named after a creature that looks down upon the world and its prey from above.

-Behold the Owl, Aspark’s three-year project and recently confirmed fastest electric hypercar in the world.
+Behold the Owl, Aspark’s three-year project and has been confirmed fastest electric hypercar in the world.

 Aspark Co. is a Japanese car manufacturing and engineering firm, founded in 2005 in Osaka.
 The Japanese company is not shy about how proud it is of its achievement in the Owl either.